It’s theme review time on WPin. Read my experiences and thoughts on the Checathlon WordPress theme.

 The social menu places icons at the footer of the theme itself.
-I created a menu and called it social and added in a custom link for Facebook see below for the result:
+I created a menu and called it social and added a custom link for Facebook see below for the result:

 As you can see from the above there is support for a number of different networks.
 Ok so like Twitter is on their twice, that’s because I added a URL to Twitter and called the link Facebook to see how it pulls the icon in.
-It does so from the URL not the text itself.
+It does so from the URL, not the text itself.

 Widget areas in the Checathlon theme

 If you like a widget in a WordPress theme then you’re in luck.
 Checathlon has a few to choose from that’s for sure.
-The standard stuff the main sidebar, a widget area after the content area (great for a call to action widget, email sub and such).
+The the main sidebar, a widget area after the content area (great for a call to action widget, email sub and such).

 Service and pricing widget let’s look at that

-So maybe it’s not the best example of content for a widget but you get the general idea.
+So maybe it’s not the best example of content for a widget but you get a general idea.
 The service and pricing widgets are displayed on the home page itself and offer a strong call to action for a visitor.